Pediatric Music Therapy

 Our music therapists are trained to meet children where they are by using their knowledge, creativity, and skills to create patient-specific treatment plans.
-Since music therapy is designed to be developmentally appropriate for anyone, it provides an opportunity for self-discovery and the chance to release emotions a child might otherwise keep to themselves.
+Since music therapy is designed to be developmentally appropriate for anyone, it provides an opportunity for self-discovery and the chance to release emotions a child might otherwise keep to themselves, such as a child with autism.

 During their first meeting, a music therapist will assess the patient’s abilities, set up goals and create an action plan for future appointments.
 A session can last anywhere from 15 to 60 minutes and may include the therapist providing music or the therapist and patient making music together.
 Depending on the needs, a meeting can be as simple as chanting and singing to something more complex like recording a song.